Domenico Starnone: Screenwriting and film adaptations

 Starnone (not to be confused with Italian screenwriter Federico Starnone) is a film and television script writer.

 Feature films based on Starnone books have been directed by Gabriele Salvatores, Riccardo Milani, and Daniele Luchetti and he has written many screenplays for big and small screen himself.

 The feature films La scuola and The Ties (both directed by Daniele Luchetti), Auguri Professore (directed by Riccardo Milani) and Denti (directed by Gabriele Salvatores) are based on Starnone novels.

 He won the Sergio Amidei prize for best adapted screenplay with Ricardo Milani in 2003 for Il posto dell'anima, and has been nominated for three Golden Ciak Awards.

 Starnone has been nominated along with several writing partners for Nastro d'Argento Silver Ribbon awards for best original screenplay and best adapted screenplay for La febbre (The Fever), L'amore ritorna (Love Returns), L'anima gemella (Soul Mate), Del perduto amore (1999) (Of Lost Love), and La scuola (1996).
 Many are adapted from his own novels.

 Starnone and his co-screenwriter Francesco Piccolo were nominated for a 2021 Best Adapted Screenplay award for Lacci or Ties (adapted from his own novel) at the David di Donatello Awards given by the Accademia del Cinema Italiano.

 A TV series on Rai 1 called Fuoriclasse (in English: A League of Their Own) ran for three seasons 2011-2015, written by Starnone and based on several of his novels (Ex cattedra, Fuori registro, and Sottobanco) starring Luciana Littizzetto.

+In 2021, the US journal "Reading in Translation" dedicated a special issue to Domenico Starnone's body of work, titled "Reading Domenico Starnone" (edited by Enrica Maria Ferrara and Stiliana Milkova) that made a strong case for some of his novels to be translated into English.